revaturelabs/caliber-staging-module-service/README.md

 - As a User, I should be able to add a note to SWOT items.

 **Architecture Diagram**

 ![](./imgs/AD.png)

 **ERD Diagram**

 ![](./imgs/Sprint2ERD.png)

-Associate status' are enum staging and project.
+Associate status' are enum staging, released, and project.
 Analysis type are enum strengths, weaknesses, opportunities and threats.

 ### Technologies Used
 - Frontend: